Individualised and evidence-based advice to support you through the menopause and beyond

 Osteoporosis Risk Calculator

 Osteoporosis is a silent disease, you may only realise you have it when you fracture a bone with only minor trauma.
-Improvements in your lifestyle can impact on your risk – stopping smoking, reducing alcohol, plenty of weight bearing exercise and an adequate calcium and vitamin D intake.
+Improvements in your lifestyle can impact on your risk – stopping smoking, reducing alcohol, plenty of weight bearing exercise and strength training plus an adequate calcium and vitamin D intake.
 Your family history and the age of your menopause are also important factors.
-HRT is a first line treatment for women under the age of 60 with a high risk of osteoporosis or diagnosis of osteoporosis.
+HRT is one of the first line treatments for women under the age of 60 with a high risk of osteoporosis or diagnosis of osteoporosis.
 This calculator assesses your risk of fracturing a bone in the next 10 years.
 Click Here.

 Calcium Calculator